 Venezuela

 The geographical location of Venezuela, surrounded by Colombia, Brazil, Guyana and the Caribbean Sea, makes this country a special place for Hummingbirds.
-The Tucusitos, a Venezuelan name for our feathered friends, appear all around the country and surround the number of 109.
-Five of the are endemic and a lot of them migrate to Colombia or Guyana depending on the season.
+The Tucusitos, a Venezuelan name for our feathered friends, appear all around the country and there are around 109 different species of our feathered friends.
+Five of them are endemic and a some migrate to Colombia or Guyana depending on the season.

 Amethyst Woodstar